prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_record_session_stop(const wchar_t* name);;
 ```
-This services stops a current recording in session.
+This service stops a current recording in session.

 **Parameters**
 * `name` [in] unique name of the Record Sink to stop

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful Stop.
 One of the [Return Values](#return-values) defined above on failure